Pedroia drives in 4 runs for Boston in 8-1 win over Orioles (Apr 11, 2017) | FOX Sports

 Pedroia drives in 4 runs for Boston in 8-1 win over Orioles (Apr 11, 2017)

+BOSTON (AP) After a stint on the disabled list before even throwing a pitch this season, Drew Pomeranz made his season debut a memorable one.

-BOSTON (AP) Drew Pomeranz struck out six in his season debut and Dustin Pedroia drove in four runs and the Red Sox beat the Baltimore Orioles 8-1 Tuesday night.
+Pomeranz struck out six and allowed just one run in six innings for the Red Sox, who tagged Baltimore for 15 hits while beating the Orioles 8-1 on Tuesday night.

-Christian Vazquez added a two-run triple in the eighth, capping off a 4-for-4 game, as the Red Sox tagged Baltimore pitchers for 15 hits and had back-to-back three-run innings in the seventh and eighth to blow the game open.

-Pomeranz, who opened the season on the disabled list with a strained left forearm, took a shutout into the seventh inning.
-He held Baltimore to four hits and one run in six innings and picked up his first win at Fenway Park.
+”I felt like I waited forever to get that first start in,” said Pomeranz, who opened the season on the DL with a strained left forearm.

+”Things clicked in warmups today and I just felt really good out there.
+I took that to the mound and just tried to hold out there for as long as I could.”

 Bundy was pulled after walking Sandoval with one out and Boston up only 2-1.
 The Red Sox caught a break when shortstop J.J.
 Hardy botched a grounder that could have started a double play and get the Orioles out of the threat.